 Second, previous researchers predominantly focused on perceived discrimination as a motivator for fighting against injustice (Klandermans et al., 2008; Wright & Tropp, 2002; van Zomeren, et al., 2008).
-We argue that fighting with discrimination via social movement may not be the optimal solution especially when one’s group is in precarious conditions and beliefs in group’s capacity to challenge the conditions is not strong.
+We argue that fighting with discrimination via social movement may not be the optimal solution especially when one’s group is in precarious conditions.
 For the very same reasons, people may also decide to choose not to challenge the status quo.
 Consistent with previous work (Di Saint Pierre et al., 2015), we found that reduced perceived discrimination against refugees is associated with increased return intentions.
-However, previous work by Di Saint Pierre and her colleagues (2015) was about economic migrants’ wishes but not refugees’ intentions to return, and their response scale was dichotomous (yes or no).
+However, previous work by Di Saint Pierre and her colleagues (2015) was about economic migrants’ wishes but not refugees’ intentions to return.
 Moreover, they focused on perceived discrimination and identification with the host society only.
-We believe that we replicate and extend this line work at two fronts.
+We believe that we extend this line work at two fronts.
 We considered the role of life satisfaction as a mediating process and investigate whether the effects of contact via our mediating processes (perceived discrimination, identification with the host society, and life satisfaction) extend to intentions to migrate to another country or region.
 These results introduce a new avenue for research on how dimensions of contact with the host society could influence decisions to leave among refugees.
 Results show that positive contact does indeed reduce both intentions to return home or to migrate to another country.
-In addition, our results also speak to the more traditional research on contact and prejudice reduction and its applications to refugee-host society relations, we found that contact is related to reduced perceived discrimination (Dixon et al., 2010; Tropp, 2007; Wright & Lubensky, 2009) and we extend this line of research by demonstrating perceived discrimination can explain the associations between intergroup contact and return intentions.
+In addition, our results also speak to the more traditional research on contact and prejudice reduction and its applications to refugee-host society relations, we found that contact is related to reduced perceived discrimination (Dixon et al., 2010; Tropp, 2007; Wright & Lubensky, 2009) and demonstrate that perceived discrimination can explain the associations between contact and return intentions.
 These results are understandable in the sense that individuals do not want to stay in a place where they are highly discriminated against, and so would rather return to their home country to avoid further inequity when it is safe to return.

 It is important to note that perceived discrimination was more closely related to return intentions while its correlation was weaker for migration intentions from Turkey to the Western countries.
 This might be due to the perception that they might still experience discrimination (maybe even more) in the Western countries (see André & Dronkers, 2016).
 At least in Turkey, refugees share the same religion with the host society, and Syrian culture is more similar to Turkish compared to Western European culture.
 However, if refugees are not happy with their life in Turkey, it is understandable for them to consider moving Western European countries.
 Non-discriminated and financially satisfied refugee images from Europe might motivate refugees in Turkey to move Europe.
 Future research could investigate whether perceptions of similarities between the host culture and refugee’s culture or even perceptions of identifying with a common superordinate group, a common Muslim ingroup, play any role in these processes.